Flute Sonata in B-flat major (attributed to Beethoven)

-The Flute Sonata in B-flat major, Anh.
+The Flute Sonata in B♭ major, Anh.
 4 (Note: "Anh." denotes "Anhang" or "appendix" to the catalogue.) is a composition for flute and keyboard attributed to Ludwig van Beethoven found amongst his papers after his death.
 It remained unpublished until 1906.

 Background

 Following Beethoven's death, a number of unpublished works were discovered amongst his papers including the Piano Trio, WoO.
 38, the Piano Sonata, WoO.
 51, the Rondino, WoO.
 25 and this sonata for flute and keyboard.
 Alexander Thayer noted that when the sonata was discovered, the manuscript was not in Beethoven's handwriting, making attribution to the composer problematic.
 Musicologist Willy Hess argued that Beethoven would not have retained the work in his papers unless he had some personal connection with the composition.

 The manuscript was initially obtained by Artaria & Co., who elected not to publish the composition.
 The sonata was finally published in 1906 by Breitkopf & Härtel.
 The current location of the manuscript is unknown.